Dalhousie University arena: Dalhousie Memorial Arena (1982–2012)

-Oulton-Stanish Centre (under construction)
+Oulton-Stanish Centre (2026–present)

 In June 2021, the Dalhousie board of governors approved a budget of $21.6 million for a new arena, called the Dalhousie Event Centre, to be built on the site of the old one, which had been used as a parking lot in the interim.
 In June 2022, the board was informed that costs had risen.
 An amended budget of $36.5 million was approved.
 However, construction was halted in late 2022 due to cost and labour issues.
 In March 2023, it was reported that there were no immediate plans to recommence work, but that the university remained "committed" to the project.

 A groundbreaking ceremony was held to mark the resumption of construction on 26 September 2023.
 In January 2024, it was announced that the building would be named Oulton-Stanish Centre after two university alumni and project donors.

-The new arena will have seating for 900.
-The building will also house locker rooms, food services, and new premises for the Dalhousie Physiotherapy Clinic.
+The new arena seats 900.
+The building also houses locker rooms, food services, and new premises for the Dalhousie Physiotherapy Clinic.
 It was designed by ABCP Architects and FBM Architecture and constructed by EllisDon.
-The project is expected to be completed in late 2025.
+It was officially opened on 12 March 2026.